GabLeRoux/gableroux.com/_drafts/install-redmine.md

 title:  "Install redmine on centos 7"
 date:   2015-09-31 18:00
 categories: redmine application howto
+featured_image: /images/redmine-centos.jpg
 ---

-A collegue had to install [redmine][redmine] once and I gave this a look.
+A colleague had to install [redmine][redmine] once and I gave this a look.
 Turns out [redmine documentation for centos] is getting old, we gave a try and wow, this is not as easy as it seems.

 <!-- more -->